hnd24/code-four/README.md

 ## 🚀 About Code Four

-**Code Four** is an online coding website designed to help developers run code in real-time, collaborate on coding problems, and engage in discussions.
+**Code Four** is an online coding website designed to help everyone run code in real-time, collaborate on coding problems, and engage in discussions.
 It provides a seamless experience for teams and individuals to work together in live coding sessions.

 ## 🛠️ Technologies Used